 But starting in late 2009 and very clearly ahead of its Chirp developer conference a year ago, Twitter, having grown its staff and business significantly, has made it clear that it intends to provide by itself or in exclusive partnerships whatever functionality it considers of core importance to the Twitter user experience.

-That now includes official Twitter applications for the iPhone, BlackBerry, iPad, Windows Phone and Android devices, for example.
+official Twitter applications for the iPhone, BlackBerry, iPad, Windows Phone and Android devices, for example.
 “As a result, the top five ways that people access Twitter are official Twitter apps.
 Still, our user research shows that consumers continue to be confused by the different ways that a fractured landscape of third-party Twitter clients display tweets and let users interact with core Twitter functions,” Sarver wrote in his post.

 So over the past year, Twitter has become a competitor for some of its external developers.